Maren Hassinger: Early life

-In 1947, Maren Louise Jenkins was born in Los Angeles, California, to Helen Mills Jenkins, a police officer and educator, and late father, Carey Kenneth Jenkins, an architect.
+In 1947, Maren Louise Jenkins was born in Los Angeles, California, to Helen Mills Jenkins, a police officer and educator, and Carey Kenneth Jenkins, an architect.
 At an early age, she showed a gift for art and was exposed to both her mother's interest in flower arranging and her father's work at his drafting table.

 Education

-In 1965, she enrolled at Bennington College and graduated with a Bachelor of Arts in sculpture in 1969.
-She originally intended to study dance, which she had practiced since she was five years old, at Bennington.
-Instead, she sought to incorporate aspects of dance into her sculptures.
+In 1965, she enrolled at Bennington College.
+After being rejected for their dance program, she studied sculpture with the help of Issac Witkin, as well as drawing with Pat Adams.
+Hassinger graduated with a Bachelor of Arts in sculpture in 1969.
+Because she originally intended to study dance at Bennington she, instead, sought to incorporate aspects of dance into her sculptures.